 Komatsu South Harbor Campus

-Komatsu Mining Corp., one of the world’s largest manufacturer of construction and mining equipment, is developing a 60-acre vacant brownfield site overlooking Milwaukee’s inner harbor on Lake Michigan.
-The new corporate campus will include:
+Komatsu Mining Corp., one of the world’s largest manufacturer of construction and mining equipment, developed a 60-acre vacant brownfield site overlooking Milwaukee’s inner harbor on Lake Michigan.
+The new corporate campus includes:

 - 185,000-square-foot, three-story office building that will be connected to a museum, a laboratory and a training center